starprog/help.fierceai.io/ai-tools/ai-bots.md

 ## AI Model Used

-AI Bots use the **default AI chat model** configured by system administrators.
-The current system-wide default model is:
+AI Bots use the **system-wide default AI chat model** set by administrators.
+The current default model is:

 **<span id="ai-engine-word-model-display">Loading...</span>**